RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 );
 ```

-Remark: the contact group features are included not before RC version 0.6
+Note: the contact group features are included not before RC version 0.6
-Remark: the `%x` replacement for the `base_dn` do not work before RC version 0.6
+Note: the `%x` replacement for the `base_dn` does not work before RC version 0.6

-## Other Clients than Roundcube
+## Clients other than Roundcube

 Many addressbook clients can connect to a LDAP server.
-The most of them do not support contact groups yet, and the number of supported contact fields is often very limited (please let me now if your experiences are different).
+The most of them do not support contact groups yet, and the number of supported contact fields is often very limited.

 Usually you have to set the following fields: